SimpleStream/apple.code-challenge/README.md

 The final version of the App should include the following:

-1. Connect to this API (https://api.npoint.io/3886cd34b64b472b54ae) to retrieve the JSON response of movies
+1. Connect to this API (https://api.npoint.io/7fa288206895fb66528c) to retrieve the JSON response of movies
 2. A table view listing the title, subtitle, thumbnail and Description of the movies from the API.
 3. Tapping on a cell should start playing the movie in a full screen video player.
+4. Implement at least one unit test case
-4. The complete project must follow the MVVM design pattern.
+5. The complete project must follow the MVVM design pattern.

 ###### Resources

-We have provided you with a skeleton project that contains just the bare bones of a simple Movies App.
+We have provided you with a partially completed project of a simple Movies App.

 ## Submission Rules

-1. You will have **two days** to complete the code challenge.
+1. You will have **45 minutes** to complete the code challenge.
 2. Download this repository and create a new repository in your own GitHub account (**Don't Fork this repository!**), create a new branch for the code challenge and do your changes on the branch.
 When you are done, please create pull requests for your changes into main (**Without merging!**) so we can review the pull requests.
 3. There are many different possible solutions and approaches to implement the required business rules.
 We are not looking a specific solution but instead are more interested in your approach, how you've implemented your solution and how you structure & format your code.
 4. You should try to follow SOLID principles as a general guideline.